 Vera Graziadei is a Ukraine-born British actor, filmmaker and poet.
 After a degree and Masters in Philosophy at London School of Economics, Vera completed BA Acting from London Academy of Music and Dramatic Arts (LAMDA).
 She was signed up by Curtis Brown upon graduation and since then worked as an actor in film, TV, theatre and radio in the UK and internationally.
-She is currently represented by Hatch.
+She is currently represented by Simon & How.

 She’s developed her craft doing small roles in British long-running TV series like The Bill, Doctors, Blue Murder, Spooks, Poirot, but also working in leading roles in features and high-budget TV dramas, most notably The Deep with Oscar-nominee Minnie Driver, James Nesbitt OBE, Tobias Menzies and Sacha Dhawan, Me and Mrs Jones with Robert Sheehan, Nathaniel Parker, Neil Morrissey and Sarah Alexander and Vampire Killers with James Corden, Mathew Horne and MyAnna Buring.
 She’s mostly recognised for playing a regular role alongside Oscar-winning Olivia Colman, David Mitchell and Robert Webb in a British cult sitcom Peep Show, written by Oscar-nominee and Emmy-winner Jessie Armstrong (Succession, Four Lions, In the Loop) and BAFTA-winner Sam Bain (Four Lions, Fresh Meat, The Stand-In).
 She’s also played supporting roles in Alfonso Cuaron’s Children of Men and Michael Winterbottom’s The Look of Love.